Quwy/PS2-Serial-Mouse/README.md

 Jumper is used to switch 3-button mouse protocol extensions between Microsoft and Logitech style.
 The 1-2 position (close to the mouse socket) mean Microsoft, 2-3 respectively Logitech.
 Jumper is hotplug-ready.

-Since RS232C port does not provide power supply enougt to feed most of PS/2 mouses, the standart "floppy-style" 4-pin MOLEX plug is used as power source (+5V line only).
+Since RS232C port does not provide power supply enough to feed most of PS/2 mouses, the standart "floppy-style" 4-pin MOLEX plug is used as power source (+5V line only).

+Please see also [README of schematic diagramm](https://github.com/Quwy/PS2-Serial-Mouse/blob/main/Electronix/README.md) and [README of firmware section](https://github.com/Quwy/PS2-Serial-Mouse/blob/main/Firmware/README.md).